kingfisher

 ```bash

-kingfisher bitbucket repos list --bitbucket-workspace my-team
+kingfisher scan bitbucket --workspace my-team --list-only

 # enumerate all accessible workspaces or projects